copsTvFan/cops-episode-guide/guide.md

 Aired 2004-12-11.

 **Ho!
 Ho!
 Ho!
-2 Special Edition** (Las Vegas, NV -- 10:21 PM Prostitution Sting) Vice Unit -- Detective Boyse Francis says it used to be a good area, but now they are tracking prostitutes with ADIS.
+2 Special Edition**

+- (Las Vegas, NV -- 10:21 PM Prostitution Sting) Vice Unit -- Detective Boyse Francis says it used to be a good area, but now they are tracking prostitutes with ADIS.
 There are now 368 of them and if they are caught it's a felony.
   Officer Noel Roberts is undercover and picks up a woman.
-She says she normally gets $40, has her own place, strips down and it's
-$20 for more.
+She says she normally gets $40, has her own place, strips down and it's $20 for more.
 She works security, has clearance and is looking for her sister.
 The sister isn't a whore, has gotten stopped before and has a picture and info on the girl (11:18 PM) Noel picks up a young girl who will give a BJ for $60, but doesn't want him to park near the jail because she was arrested 2 weeks ago for prostitution.
 She's from San Diego, has a 1 year old daughter and claims she is 18.
 She might be underage, they'll have to check.
 She has a warrant for failure to appear and admits she messed with the wrong crowd, was stupid, got raped 14 times and only 1 guy had no condom, so she got pregnant.
 When she makes $100,000 she'll quit.
-Santa Ana, CA (7:27 PM Street Patrol) Officer Jose Gonzalez takes pride in the city and likes being proactive.
+- (Santa Ana, CA -- 7:27 PM Street Patrol) Officer Jose Gonzalez takes pride in the city and likes being proactive.
 He sees a black whore with long red braids he knows and she claims she's helping a handicapped man who fell in the street.
 She's taking him to the Jack in the Box, met with her probation officer today, there's nothing fishy going on, she doesn't do drugs anymore and used to do coke and pot.
 He has a crutch, a bad leg and a brain injury, which means he can't see her as a prostitute since she has a heart of gold.
   He goes to a room with her, not for sex, but just to talk.
 He's 49, but hasn't been crippled his whole life.
-Cincinnati, OH (7:43 PM Suspicious Activity) District 1 -- Officer Kelly Bast was in the Marine Corps for 11 years, was taught how to be a strong person, have a command voice and to be professional.
+- (Cincinnati, OH -- 7:43 PM Suspicious Activity) District 1 -- Officer Kelly
+  Best was in the Marine Corps for 11 years, was taught how to be a strong person, have a command voice and to be professional.
 Officer Judy Dillinger sees an abandoned car with a couple inside trying to hide.
 They pull Mary out who says she's not doing anything, but does drugs, just not here.
 The black guy says the car belongs to a friend of his that went to jail.
 His name is Sherman, but doesn't know his last name.
 They pull him out, he says he has no drugs and his zipper is down because it's broken.
 His pants are wet because he just bathed.
 He wasn't picking up a whore and doesn't know the girls name.
   They find crack, drug paraphernalia and he has warrants.
 Mary says he had some crack and invited her in and she just got out of rehab for heroin.
 She used to be a whore, but isn't any more.
 He's on probation and claims he's trying to get her off heroin.

 ## CP-1713